maanijou/ecosia-search-vscode-extension/README.md

 ### [version 1.6.10]

-- Add stackoverflow as an alternative search engine.
+- Add Stackoverflow as an alternative search engine.
 - Security updates

 ### [version 1.5.0]

-- Add bing as an alternaive search engine.
+- Add bing as an alternative search engine.

 ## Features